Andronad/IBA_python/README.md

 # IBA_python
-All files have name like pattern HW+'sequence number of homework'+'-task'+'sequence number of task'+'-'+'variant'
+All files have name like HW+'sequence number of homework'+'-task'+'sequence number of task'+'-'+'variant'